checkthechain/checkthechain/docs/code_tour.md

 - `ctc.toolbox`: miscellaneous python utilities

-## Code Style
+## Code Conventions

 #### Typing

 `ctc` uses python type hinting features for static analysis of the codebase.
+This helps catch many errors before they can appear at runtime.
 Checks are currently performed using `mypy=0.930`.
 Custom types used by `ctc` can be found in the `ctc.spec` subpackage.

 #### Async